asi-alliance/asi-chain-docs-portal/cli/usage/index.md

 - Displays recent deployments (both incoming and outgoing transfers)
 - Shows deploy ID, block number, status, and timestamp
 - Lists associated transfers with direction (IN/OUT) and amounts
-- Continuously monitors for new transactions via WebSocket subscription
+- Continuously monitors for new deploys via WebSocket subscription
 - Real-time updates as new blocks are created

 **Output example:**